-Three factors determine the prevailing wage.
-They are as follows:
+Three factors determine the prevailing wage:

 The employer must pay the employee the prevailing wage or the actual wage in cases where it surpasses the prevailing wage.
 You don’t have to worry about earning less than your peers.
 This protects you from being treated unfairly while it also protects the U.S. job market and economy.

 A bonus is a payment made in addition to the employee’s regular earnings.
 Under the FLSA, all compensation for hours worked, services rendered, or performance is included in the regular rate of pay.

 How long does prevailing wage determination take in 2022?

 It can take the Department of Labor anywhere from a few weeks to over two months to determine a prevailing wage.
 From there, the employer must post the job for at least 30 days then wait an additional 30 days for potential applicants to respond for a total of at least two more months for recruitment.

 Does the prevailing or minimum wage for H1B LCA vary by year?

 Yes.
 The prevailing wage is based on wage surveys conducted by OES and it is published every year.
 The annual data will reflect any increases or decreases to wage rates.

 What happens if my employer does not pay according to the H1B LCA prevailing wage?